Teton County Library History

 First Librarian: Julianne Tanner

-February 1940 TCL moved into the new Huff Memorial Library (later to be known as "the old log cabin library") at the corner of Hansen Avenue and King Street.
+February 1940 TCL moved into the new Huff Memorial Library (which would later become known as "the old log cabin library") at the corner of Hansen Avenue and King Street.

 1945 expansion added 160 sq. ft